Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Training and learning in artificial systems

 \section{Training and learning in artificial systems}

+For understanding how neuroscience is poised to influence modern AI , here I provide some background on modern AI approaches.
 Today, most AI applications in production revolve around a train-test-deploy cycle, and therefore are inherently not adaptive.
-One curates a dataset, which can be lab-project scale, or in the case of generative pretrained transformers (GPTs) nearly all the open-source content of the Internet, then split this into a train and test fraction.
-Most efforts benefit from leaving out-of-distribution (OOD) data\footnote{OOD is defined as data that is significantly different than the training data.} in the test set for a realistic measure of how well the trained model generalizes.
+A dataset is curated, which can be lab-project scale (or in the case of generative pretrained transformers (GPTs), this would include nearly all the open-source content of the Internet), and then split into a train-and-test fraction.
+Most efforts benefit from leaving out-of-distribution (OOD) data in the test set for a realistic measure of how well the trained model generalizes.
+OOD is defined as data that is significantly different than the training data.
 If generalization is not needed -- perhaps you are training a specific model for gait analysis in a specific laboratory setting -- then the train/test split is often a random subset of the original dataset.
-But for many applications, training ``once'' and deploying a robust model is ideal.
-So how do you build a robust, generalizable model that can handle changes in the world?
+But for many applications, training once and deploying a robust model is ideal.

+How do we build a robust, generalizable model that can handle changes in the real-world?
 While the remarkable progress of GPTs in LLMs and the discovery of scaling laws has massively accelerated progress in AI, we aim for something better -- more adaptive.
 What has been tried?
 This is where, at minimum, the sub-fields of continual learning (lifelong learning) and in-context learning come into view.